Help Children and Refugees in Haiti

 Chronic instability, brutal dictatorships and natural disasters in recent decades have left Haiti, officially the Republic of Haiti, the poorest nation in the Americas.
 Nearly 60% of the population lives below the poverty line.

-Save the Children was there all along – and we’re still there for Haiti’s most vulnerable children and families – thanks to supporters like you.
+Save the Children has been on the ground in Haiti all along – and we’ll continue to be there for Haiti’s most vulnerable children and families – thanks to supporters like you.

 Challenges for Children in Haiti

 Suffering from extreme poverty, as well as child mortality, forced labor and deadly violence in the double digits, all in the aftermath of devastating natural disasters, children in Haiti need your help.

 - 1 child in 15 dies before their 5th birthday, 9 times the U.S. rate

 - 22% of children suffer from stunting due to malnutrition